hashicorp/packer/website/source/docs/templates/user-variables.html.md

 Using the variables is extremely easy.
 Variables are used by calling the user function in the form of <code>{{user \`variable\`}}</code>.
-This function can be used in *any value* within the template, in builders, provisioners, *anything*.
-The user variable is available globally within the template.
+This function can be used in *any value* within the template; in builders, provisioners, *anywhere outside the `variables` section*.
+The user variable is available globally within the rest of the template.

 ## Environment Variables